- About SEAS

 - Present hands-on activities at the Museum of Science during NanoDays.

-- SET In The City will occur in April 2013.
-Share hands-on activities and interact with high school students eager to learn about careers in Science Engineering and Technology.
+- SET In The City occurs annually in April.
+Share hands-on activities and interact with high school girls eager to learn about careers in Science Engineering and Technology.

 - Be a science fair mentor for students at our partner Step UP elementary schools.

-- Tech Savvy 2013 for middle school girls will take place in July.
+- Tech Savvy for middle school girls will take place annually in July.

 - Join the Science and Cooking for Kids team.

 - Help with the interactive and demo filled annual Holiday Lecture series.